-Here at SSA we regularly hear from drivers of Japanese trucks to do with the problems they have with the truck’s suspension.
+Here at Suspension Supplies Australia we regularly hear from drivers of Japanese trucks to do with the problems they have with the truck’s suspension.

 The problems presented can feature in Isuzu, Mitsubishi, Hino, Toyota, UD trucks and often it worsens as the truck suspension ages or changes from its originally intended use or load.

 Drivers typically say, “It’s too rough a ride” or “It throws me around in the cabin every time I hit a bump or a dip”.